macoun/DerivedDependency/README.md

 ## Bonus - Core Data

-It will also work with `NSManagedObject` instances.
-The _ExampleCoreData_ project covers what you need to do of you work with CoreData.
+It works also with `NSManagedObject` instances.
+The _ExampleCoreData_ project covers what you need to do when you work with CoreData.

 ## License
 MIT-License